Child marriage in India: Laws against child marriage

-The Child Marriage Restraint Act of 1929
+Child Marriage Restraint Act, 1929

-The Child Marriage Restraint Act, also called the Sarda Act, was a law to restrict the practice of child marriage.
+The Child Marriage Restraint Act, 1929, also called the Sarda Act, was a law to restrict the practice of child marriage.
 It was enacted on 1 April 1930, extended across the whole nation, with the exceptions of some princely states like Hyderabad and Jammu and Kashmir.
 This Act defined the age of marriage to be 18 for males and 14 for females.
 In 1949, after India's independence, the minimum age was increased to 15 for females, and in 1978, it was increased again for both females and males, to 18 and 21 years, respectively.

 The punishment for a male between 18 and 21 years marrying a child became imprisonment of up to 15 days, a fine of 1,000 rupees, or both.
 The punishment for a male above 21 years of age became imprisonment of up to three months and a possible fine.
 The punishment for anyone who performed or directed a child marriage ceremony became imprisonment of up to three months and a possible fine, unless he could prove the marriage he performed was not a child marriage.
 The punishment for a parent or guardian of a child taking place in the marriage became imprisonment of up to three months or a possible fine.
 It was amended in 1940 and 1978 to continue raising the ages of male and female children.

-The Prohibition of Child Marriage Act, 2006
+Prohibition of Child Marriage Act, 2006

-In response to the plea (Writ Petition (C) 212/2003) of the Forum for Fact-finding Documentation and Advocacy at the Supreme Court, the Government of India brought the Prohibition of Child Marriage Act (PCMA) in 2006, and it came into effect on 1 November 2007 to address and fix the shortcomings of the Child Marriage Restraint Act.
+In response to the plea (Writ Petition (C) 212/2003) of the Forum for Fact-finding Documentation and Advocacy at the Supreme Court, the Government of India brought the Prohibition of Child Marriage Act, 2006 (PCMA), and it came into effect on 1 November 2007 to address and fix the shortcomings of the Child Marriage Restraint Act, 1929.
 The change in name was meant to reflect the prevention and prohibition of child marriage, rather than restraining it.
 The previous Act also made it difficult and time consuming to act against child marriages and did not focus on authorities as possible figures for preventing the marriages.

 This Act kept the ages of adult males and females the same but made some significant changes to further protect the children.
 Boys and girls forced into child marriages as minors have the option of voiding their marriage up to two years after reaching adulthood, and in certain circumstances, marriages of minors can be null and void before they reach adulthood.
 All valuables, money, and gifts must be returned if the marriage is nullified, and the girl must be provided with a place of residency until she marries or becomes an adult.
 Children born from child marriages are considered legitimate, and the courts are expected to give parental custody with the children's best interests in mind.
 Any male over 18 years of age who enters into a marriage with a minor or anyone who directs or conducts a child marriage ceremony can be punished with up to two years of imprisonment or a fine.